amanasj/MAIA3D/README.md

 <br>

-09/06/2026  - V1.5 - NEW WINDOWS EXECUTABLE FILE FOR TGZ AND TXT FILE HOV ANALYSIS.
+09/06/2026  - V1.5 -  NEW WINDOWS EXECUTABLE FILE FOR TGZ AND TXT FILE ANALYSIS.
 Significant improvements in functionality.

 SEE RELEASES or click on link (https://github.com/amanasj/MAIA3D/releases) ------------------------------------->